 Each quarter, we consider whether to implement a plan to repurchase AB Holding Units pursuant to Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended ("Exchange Act").
 A plan of this type allows a company to repurchase its shares at times when it otherwise might be prevented from doing so because of self-imposed trading blackout periods or because it possesses material non-public information.
-Each broker we select has the authority under the terms and limitations specified in the plan to repurchase AB Holding Units on our behalf in accordance with the terms of the plan.
-Repurchases are subject to regulations promulgated by the SEC as well as certain price, market volume and timing constraints specified in the plan.
-The plan adopted during the fourth quarter of 2018 expired at the close of business on February 12, 2019.
+Each broker we select has the authority to repurchase AB Holding Units on our behalf in accordance with the terms and limitations specified in the plan.
+Repurchases are subject to regulations promulgated by the SEC, as well as certain price, market volume and timing constraints specified in the plan.
+The plan adopted during the fourth quarter of 2019 expired at the close of business on February 11, 2020.
 We may adopt additional plans in the future to engage in open-market purchases of AB Holding Units to help fund anticipated obligations under our incentive compensation award program and for other corporate purposes.